-Several states are facing significant challenges under retail choice as rate caps are removed under retail restructuring programs.
-Earlier this year, 72% retail rate increases were proposed in Maryland as retail price caps were ending.
-In Illinois, another state with retail rate caps, a 30% rate increase was proposed for January 1, 2007, but has been modified to a 10% increase for each of the next four years.
+Several states have faced significant challenges with retail choice as rate caps were removed as part of retail restructuring programs.
+Last year, 72% retail rate increases were proposed in Maryland as retail price caps were ending.
+In Illinois, another state with retail rate caps, rate increases exceeding 50% were proposed for January 1, 2007, but were later reduced.
+A more detailed discussion on Illinois is found at 6.0. below.